amirphiladam2/CoffeeShop/README.md

 ## 📖 About

-CoffeeShop is a production-ready e-commerce platform designed for coffee retailers.
+BrewHaven is a production-ready e-commerce platform designed for coffee retailers.
 It provides a seamless shopping experience with advanced features including user authentication, shopping cart management, order processing, and a comprehensive admin dashboard.
 Built with React, TypeScript, and Supabase for scalability and performance.

 ### ✨ Key Highlights